BryceMarshall/CSC_412-512/Mental Model Categories.md

 ## Metaphors

-User’s mental model of a system is an accurate or correlated comparison to a different system that the user knows apriori.
+User’s mental model of a system is an accurate or correlated comparison to a different system that the user knows a priori.
 The reasoning may be metaphorically accurate or could become persistent causes of error.
 Metaphors are easy to learn and construct and provide explanations, but could be very inaccurate.

 ## Glass box